-Subject: A Glasseye (Heteropriacanthus cruentatus) moves in and out of the darkness of the nook he calls home.
-By doing so the scales of the fish bounce back the light of my video lights.
-This is what is called “iridescence” and it is produced by tiny crystals of guanine that grow on the scales of fish.
-In combination with cytoplasm (a gelatinous liquid that fills the inside of cells) it creates the typical metallic lustre characteristic for fish.
+A Glasseye (Heteropriacanthus cruentatus) moves in and out of the darkness of the nook it calls home.
+By doing so, the scales of the fish bounce back the light of my underwater video lights.
+This phenomenon is called “iridescence”.
+Iridescence is characterised by a change in colour or luminosity with the direction of observation.
+In other words, if the direction of the object or subject changes, the colour or luminosity changes as well.

-If you have a “zebra” option on your camera it is wise to turn this feature on so that it can guide you choosing the right settings in order to avoid "burning" parts of your image (burning = overexposed areas in your image, usually complete white with no details visible due to the absence of colours.
+If you have a “zebra” option on your camera, it is wise to turn this feature on so that it can guide you in choosing the right settings to avoid "burning" parts of your image.
+Burning refers to overexposed areas in your image, usually completely white with no visible details due to the absence of colours.

 To reduce the amount of light that enters your camera's sensor, you can decrease your camera’s ISO setting or change your aperture.
 Decreasing the exposure time of the frames (shutter speed) is another option, but it is not recommended to play with this setting as it should be double of your frame rate (for example, frame rate 24fps = exposure time or shutter speed 1/48 sec and frame rate 30fps = exposure time or shutter speed 1/60 sec, etc….) to retain the natural smoothness of motion in your footage.

 Usually, in underwater videography, it is better to underexpose your images than to overexpose them.
 In underexposed images, all colours are present and can be enhanced in most editing programs, whereas in overexposed images, some colours are burned away and unretrievable in post-production.

 For another post about the Glasseye and a more in-depth description about its ability to see in dark circomstances please go to our vlog post 81 or click on this link: https://www.beyondscuba.com/post/the-eye-of-the-glasseye-heteropriacanthus-cruentatus